 Now that you’ve made the dough, it’s time to dig in and have fun!
 Gather a few supplies to help:

 - Wax paper or aluminum foil to cover your work surface.

 - Cookie cutters, rolling pin, toothpicks for decorating, ribbon, and a straw to make a hole for a ribbon

 Your kids will have a great time rolling out the dough to 1/4 inch thickness, and cutting out their ornaments.
 The toothpicks can be used to prick decorative holes or lines in the ornaments.
 Different colors can be mixed to create more dimension.

 Once your kids are finished creating, don’t forget to make a ribbon hole with the straw, and then place on a cookie sheet and bake at 250 until dry (3-6 hours, depending on the thickness).
 Ours took about 3 hours.
 Once they cool down, seal with the acrylic spray, if desired, and after that dries, place a ribbon through the hole you made with the straw and tie it off.
-For extra fun, add 1-2 drops of this holiday-scented essential oil blend to each ornament and allow it to soak in before sealing.
+For extra fun, add 1-2 drops of either this Winter Spice or Candy Cane scented essential oils to each ornament and allow it to soak in before sealing.
 Be careful with younger children, not to allow the undiluted oil to get on their skin.
 If it does, add some oil (coconut or olive oil works well) and wipe off.

 You now have beautiful Christmas ornaments that will last forever!
 You can use a permanent marker and have your kids sign and date their art on the back of each piece.

 Hang them on your Christmas tree or give as a gift to a friend.
 Grandparents really love these, too.
 You can also place them on your wrapped Christmas gifts for a little extra special touch.
 You could even make small circles out of the leftover dough to make gift tags.